deeptivaidy/CS7641-Crowd/README.md

 | <img src="results/images/IMG_46.jpg" width="250"> | <img src="results/density_maps/gt_IMG_46.png" width="250"> |<img src="results/density_maps/output_IMG_46.png" width="250"> | <img src="results/k-means/no_border_IMG_46_kmeans_r=[1 2].jpg" width="250"> | <img src="results/k-means/K-means(hsv)/IMG_46_kmeans(hsv).jpg" width="250"> |
 | <img src="results/images/IMG_42.jpg" width="250"> | <img src="results/density_maps/gt_IMG_42.png" width="250"> |<img src="results/density_maps/output_IMG_42.png" width="250"> | <img src="results/k-means/no_border_IMG_42_kmeans_r=[1 2].jpg" width="250"> | <img src="results/k-means/K-means(hsv)/IMG_42_kmeans(hsv).jpg" width="250"> |
 | <img src="results/images/IMG_19.jpg" width="250"> | <img src="results/density_maps/gt_IMG_19.png" width="250"> |<img src="results/density_maps/output_IMG_19.png" width="250"> | <img src="results/k-means/no_border_IMG_19_kmeans_r=[1 2].jpg" width="250"> | <img src="results/k-means/K-means(hsv)/IMG_19_kmeans(hsv).jpg" width="250"> |

+### Discussion
+For the unsupervised learning portion, there are several hyperparameter of the algorithm.
+The window size r is the reception field when extracting the three features.
+Based on [3], the authors propose using a range of r from 1 to 50 with gap of 10.
+This is supposed to capture the texture information on different scales so that our algorithm can detect crowd with multiple resolutions.
+In our implemention, we realized that using a large window size severely increases time complexity.
+Therefore, we have chosen to use window size of 1 and 2 in our implementation.

 ## Conclusion